josdejong/jsoneditor/docs/api.md

   - `{function} change`
     Set a callback method triggered when the contents of the JSONEditor change.
 Called without parameters.
   - `{function} editable`
     Set a callback method to determine whether individual nodes are editable or read-only.
-Only applicable when option `mode` is `tree`.
+Only applicable when option `mode` is `tree` or `form`.
 The callback is invoked as `editable(node)`, where `node` is an object `{field: string, value: string, path: string[]}`.
 The function must either return a boolean value to set both the nodes field and value editable or read-only, or return an object `{field: boolean, value: boolean}`.
   - `{function} error`
     Set a callback method triggered when an error occurs.
 Invoked with the error as first argument.
 The callback is only invoked for errors triggered by a users action.